bongochong/WinScreenyReborn/README.md

 Let me know of any new features you want and please let me know of the issues!

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under GNU GPLv3 - see the [LICENSE](LICENSE) file for details